TheRCguy/Beeper_V2/README.md

 # Beeper_V2
-Documentation for the annoying beeper V2.
-Has complete PCB, schematic files, BOM, and how to use.
+Documentation for the annoying beeper V2.1
+Has complete KiCAD archived project, BOM, and some simple how to use instructions.